Walnut Tree Close, Guildford - One way system

 - Sign up to alerts

-We will be implementing a trial one-way system on the northern section of Walnut Tree Close between 29 November and 17 February 2021.
-During the two-and-a-half month trial, vehicular traffic will only be allowed to travel in the northbound direction.
+The one-way system was implemented over two nights on the 27 and 28 November and was opened to the public at 6am on 29 November starting the two-and-a-half month trial.
+Vehicular traffic will only be allowed to travel in the northbound direction between The Royal Mail Delivery Office and Mail Centre and Kernal Court.
 The effect of the trial on surrounding roads will be monitored and a decision on a permanent solution will be made after the trial period.

 A signed diversion will be in place throughout the one-way trial period.
 The diversion route is as follows: